CAPP

 Funding Efforts to Date

-• The District has been pursuing grant funding and low-interest financing for CAPP since the project was initially developed in 2016.
-In 2022 and 2023, the District was awarded $26 million in grant funding from state and federal sources, including State Water Resources Control Board ($8.0 million), United States Bureau of Reclamation ($17 million), and California Department of Water Resources ($1.1 million for two different grants).
-The District intends to pursue additional state and federal grant funds. .
+- The District has been pursuing grant funding and low-interest financing for CAPP since the project was initially developed in 2016.
+In the last four years, the District was awarded $34.5 million in grant funding from state and federal sources, including State Water Resources Control Board ($15 million), United States Bureau of Reclamation ($18.3 million), and California Department of Water Resources ($1.2 million).
+The District intends to continue pursuing grant funding to reduce rate impacts.

-• Additionally, the District submitted a low-interest State Revolving Fund (SRF) loan application to the State in 2019 and was added to the eligible projects list in 2020.
-In early 2024, the District entered into a loan agreement with the state.
+- Additionally, the District submitted a low-interest (1.7%) State Revolving Fund (SRF) loan application to the State in 2019.
+In 2024, the District entered into a loan agreement with the state.

 Water Supply Update